zandax online course logo

 4. Step away from the office

-The chance to get away from the office, if only for a short while, and talk about something else rather than work is a proven ingredient in stress management programmes.
+The chance to get away from the office, if only for a short while, and talk about something else instead of work is a proven ingredient in stress management programs.
 In the same vein, make sure that you take regular breaks during the day.
-Even if all you do is take a short trip to the cafeteria and admire the view out of the window for five minutes, it will refresh your mind and give you that vital extra boost.
+Even if all you do is take a short trip to the coffee machine and admire the view out the window for five minutes, it will refresh your mind and give you that vital extra boost.

 5. Balance your schedule

 You don't need to be a Yoga or Feng Shui expert to achieve a balanced schedule.
-This is another one of those areas where you have to take the broad view.
-You must learn to balance your daily schedule.
-Try to avoid concentrations of stressful meetings.
-If you are going to have to argue your case in front of your colleagues in the morning, try to leave an afternoon of peaceful admin or correspondence.
+This is another one of those areas where you need to take the broad view.
+Learn to balance your daily schedule.
+Try to avoid too many consecutive stressful meetings.
+If you're going to have to argue your case in front of your colleagues in the morning, try to leave an afternoon of peaceful admin or correspondence.
 Give your nerves time to recover.
-Of course, it won't always be possible to do this, but you will cope with an action packed day better if your other days have some balance.
-Try to avoid over-commitment and do not spread yourself too thin.
+Naturally, it won't always be possible to do this, but whatever you can do will pay off.
+And you'll cope with an action-packed day a whole lot better if your other days have some balance.
+In a similar vein, try to avoid over-commitment and don't spread yourself too thin between commitments.

 Do you enjoy writing lists and highlighting the most important things to do?
-Then you are born to prioritise!
-Part of creating a balanced schedule is learning how to prioritise.
-When work becomes stressful you must distinguish between what must be done and what might be done.
-Put the ‘must-dos' at the start of your list and leave the ‘might-dos' until later.
+Then you're born to prioritize!
+Part of creating a balanced schedule is learning how to prioritize.
+When work becomes stressful you need to distinguish between what must be done and what might be done.
+Put the ‘must-dos' at the top of your list and leave the ‘might-dos' until later.

 On the same tack, delegate whenever possible.
-If you are a very conscientious person then you might find this more difficult, but it is vital part, not only of stress management but also of management in general.
-No one has much good to say about those who micro-manage, especially not those on the receiving end of it.
-Learning to trust your juniors may well significantly reduce their stress levels as well as yours.
+If you're a conscientious person then you might find this more difficult, but it's a vital part, not only of stress management but also of management in general.
+No one has much good to say about people who micro-manage, especially not those on the receiving end of it.
+This means that if you learn to trust your juniors, you may well significantly reduce their stress levels as well as yours!

 The Key to a Stress-Free Life

 The real secret of stress management, though, is self-awareness.
-Be aware of how you behave when you are stressed.
-Once you learn the symptoms and know how you are likely to react to them, it becomes much easier to prevent or act on them.
+Be aware of how you behave when you're stressed.
+And once you learn the symptoms and know how you are likely to react to them, it becomes much easier to prevent or act on them.

-Finally, remember that nothing relieves stress better or more quickly than a guffaw of laughter.
-Keeping your sense of humour is the best way to manage stress in the workplace, and in the world in general.
+Finally, a small takeaway is to remember that nothing relieves stress better or more quickly than laughter.
+And keeping your sense of humor is a great - and enjoyable - way to manage stress in the workplace, if not the world in general!

 More Articles on Stress Management